backupbrew/switchbrew/Process Manager services.md

 If launch\_flags has mask 1 set, it sets mask 1 in process flags.

-If launch\_flags flags has mask 0x10 set, it sets mask 8 in process flags.
+If launch\_flags has mask 0x10 set, it sets mask 8 in process flags.

 If ((\*(u8\*) (info\_output+2)) & 3) is == 1, it sets 0x40 in the
 process flags, and signals the event returned by